Bosra: Roman period

+Byzantine period

-By the Byzantine period which began in the 5th-century, Christianity became the dominant religion in Bosra (Βόσρα in Greek-Byzantine).
-The city became a Metropolitan archbishop's seat (see below) and a large cathedral was built in the sixth century.
-Bosra was conquered by the Sasanian Persians in the early seventh century, but was recaptured during a Byzantine reconquest.
+By the Byzantine period, which began in the 5th century, Christianity had become the dominant religion in Bosra (Βόσρα in Greek-Byzantine).
+The city became a Metropolitan archbishop's seat (see below) and a large cathedral was built in the 6th century.
+Bosra was conquered by the Sasanian Persians in the early 7th century but was recaptured during the Byzantine reconquest.

 Islamic era

 Bosra played an important part in the early life of Muhammad, as described in the entry for the Christian monk Bahira.
-The forces of the Rashidun Caliphate under general Khalid ibn Walid captured the city from the Byzantines in the Battle of Bosra in 634.
-Throughout Islamic rule, Bosra would serve as the southernmost outpost of Damascus, its prosperity being mostly contingent on the political importance of that city.
-Bosra held additional significance as a center of the pilgrim caravan between Damascus and the Muslim holy cities of Mecca and Medina, the destinations of the annual hajj pilgrimage.
+The forces of the Rashidun Caliphate under general Khalid ibn al-Walid captured the city from the Byzantines in the Battle of Bosra in 634.
+Throughout Islamic rule Bosra would serve as the southernmost outpost of Bilad al-Sham, its prosperity being mostly contingent on the political importance of that city.
+Bosra held additional significance as a centre of the pilgrim caravan between Damascus and the Muslim holy cities of Mecca and Medina, the destinations of the annual hajj pilgrimage.
 Early Islamic rule did not alter the general architecture of Bosra, with only two structures dating to the Umayyad era (721 and 746) when Damascus was the capital of the Caliphate.
 As Bosra's inhabitants gradually converted to Islam the Roman-era holy sites were utilized for Muslim practices.
-In the 9th-century Ya'qubi wrote that Bosra was the capital of the Hauran province.
+In the 9th century, Ya'qubi wrote that Bosra was the capital of the Hauran province.

-After the end of the Umayyad era in 750, major activity in Bosra ceased for around 300 years until the late 11th-century.
+After the end of the Umayyad era in 750, major activity in Bosra ceased for around 300 years until the late 11th century.
 In the last years of Fatimid rule, in 1068, a number of building projects were commissioned.
-With the advent of Seljuk rule in 1076, increasing focus was paid to Bosra's defenses.
-In particular, the Roman theater was transformed into a fortress, with a new floor added to the interior staircase tower.
-With the coming to power of the Burid dynasty in Damascus, the general Kumushtakin was allotted the entire Hauran plain as a fief by the atabeg Tughtakin.
+With the advent of Seljuk rule in 1076 increasing focus was paid to Bosra's defences.
+In particular the Roman theatre was transformed into a fortress, with a new floor added to the interior staircase tower.
+With the coming to power of the Burid dynasty in Damascus, the general Kumushtakin was allotted the entireHauran plain as a fief by the atabeg Tughtakin.
 Under Kumushtakin, efforts to enhance the Muslim nature of the city increased with the construction of a number of Islamic edifices.
-Of these projects was the restoration of the Umari Mosque, which had been built by the Umayyads in 721.
-Another mosque commissioned was the smaller al-Khidr Mosque built at the northwestern part of the city, which was established under Kumushtakin, in 1134.
-Kumushtakin also had a madrasa constructed alongside the Muslim shrine honoring the mabrak an-naqa ("camel's knees"), which marked the imprints of the camel the prophet Muhammad rode on when he entered Bosra in the early 7th-century.
-In 1147, King Baldwin III of Jerusalem led a Crusader force to capture the city, however, his attempt was thwarted, as the Damascene army led by Mu'in ad-Din Unur managed to garrison into Bosra's citadel.
+One of these projects was the restoration of the Umari Mosque, which had been built by the Umayyads in 721.
+Another mosque commissioned was the smaller al-Khidr Mosque at the northwestern part of the city, which was established under Kumushtakin in 1134.
+Kumushtakin also had a madrasa constructed alongside the Muslim shrine honoring the mabrak an-naqa ("camel's knees"), which marked the imprints of the camel the prophet Muhammad rode on when he entered Bosra in the early 7th century.
+In 1147 King Baldwin III of Jerusalem led a Crusader force to capture the city but his attempt was thwarted since the Damascene army led by Mu'in ad-Din Unur managed to garrison Bosra's citadel.